Young, Healthy Coloradan Describes COVID Fight & Survival

-DENVER (CBS4) – Reports from hospitals provide more evidence that younger people should be taking COVID-19 more seriously.
+DENVER (CBS4) – Reports from hospitals are providing more evidence that younger people should be taking COVID-19 more seriously.
 More than one third of people hospitalized with the virus in Colorado are under the age of 60.

 Jason Jahanian was an active 40 year old when he was diagnosed with COVID-19 last March.